-If you now have <100 followers and want to know how to grow to 500 followers with the right approach in 10 weeks, this article is for you.
+If you are new on Twitter and want to know how to grow to 500 followers with the right approach in 10 weeks, this article is for you.

-I was doing a sharing session on my Building in Public guide the other week, and the moderator asked me, "Kevon, I see that you have a pretty good, cozy audience on Twitter.
-How did you grow it?"
+I remember I was doing a sharing session on my Building in Public Definitive Guide and the host asked me, "Kevon, I see that you have a very cozy audience on Twitter.
+How did you start?"